 A small display offers an insight into the quarantine history of the area.
 The display is open from 9 am to 3 pm, Monday to Friday.

-Marine waters adjacent to Cape Pallarenda Regional Park are internationally significant and are protected in the Great Barrier Reef World Heritage Area.
+Marine waters adjacent to Cape Pallarenda Conservation Park are internationally significant and are protected in the Great Barrier Reef World Heritage Area.
 Zones in the two marine parks—the Great Barrier Reef Coast and Great Barrier Reef—provide a balanced approach to protecting the marine and intertidal environments while allowing recreational and commercial use.
 Check zoning information and maps before entering or conducting any activities in the marine parks

 Fisheries regulations apply—information on bag and size limits, restricted species and seasonal closures is available from Fisheries Queensland.